bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 **All 4 Couples Star Thru, etc.** Timing: 6

-From a square or circle: All pass corner right shoulders, Star Thru, etc. For example, All Four Couples Touch 1/4:
+From a Square or Circle: All pass corner right shoulders, Star Thru, etc. For example, All Four Couples Touch 1/4:

 >